 I would especially like to thank my father Diego for being my father.
 He’s holding my baby brother Joey in the picture and I’m standing next to him.
 Seated are my brothers Danny, Rick, my sister Delia, and my brother Jerry.
 My mother isn’t in the picture because she was the photographer.
 She loved taking pictures of the family!

 I can honestly say that the happiest days of my life were when I was a boy living with my family before my parents got divorced.
 Both my parents were always there for me, although we did have a few misunderstandings.
-My taught me some carpentry and how to use tools.
-I would always help fix his cars because he was a mechanic at the Curtis Candy factory.
+My father taught me some carpentry and how to use tools.
+I would always help him fix his cars because he was a mechanic at the Curtis Candy factory.
 He was proud to be a mechanic.
 My father respected anyone who was a good carpenter or mechanic by calling them maestro.
 Thanks to my father, I’m now able to perform many fix-it projects around the house.

 As a father myself, I often think of all the things my father did with us and I try to do some of the same things.
 Sometimes, just being with his children was enough satisfaction and joy for my father, especially after my parents divorced.
-Even we’re not doing anything together, I’ll often sit in the same room with my sons just to be with them.
+Even if we’re not doing anything together, I’ll often sit in the same room with my sons just to be with them.
 Occasionally, we’ll start an unexpected entertaining conversation.

 My father always asked me for suggestions for trips we could make, and no matter how crazy I thought the idea was, he would take us on the trip.
 He never made any excuses for not going.
 So, now I follow my sons’ suggestions.
-One time, my oldest son was writing a report on Mount Rushmore and we all became interested in the report.
-My son suggested that we go to Mount Rushmore and we went the following June.
+One time, my oldest son was writing a report on Mount Rushmore, and we all became interested in the report.
+My son suggested that we go to Mount Rushmore, and we went the following June.
 Every time I go on vacation with my sons, I always think of my father.

 Unfortunately, my younger brothers wouldn’t eat liver and onions if they knew exactly what they were about to eat.
-So, my mother would explain that were about to eat some exotic dish.
+So, my mother would explain that we were about to eat some exotic dish.
 As we sat down at the table, my mother would always say something like, “Hoy vamos a comer tigre.”
 “Today we are eating tiger.”
 “Hoy les preparé algo muy sabroso. ¡Tiburón!”
 “I made you something delicious today.
 Shark!”
 And my little brothers would eat up the liver and onions that they so detested.

 Once, we all sat down for dinner and my mother announced, “Hoy vamos a comer ballena.”
 “Today we are eating whale.”
-And so we all started eating whale.
+And so, we all started eating whale.
 On this day, I found the whale especially delicious.
-I was the only one who knew we were actually eating liver, sans onions to create the effect that we were actually eating whale.
-Have you ever eaten something that was especially delicious and it really hits the spot.
+I was the only one who knew we were eating liver, sans onions to create the effect that we were eating whale.
+Have you ever eaten something that was especially delicious, and it really hits the spot.
 Perhaps I was suffering from an iron deficiency that day.
 Well, on this occasion, the liver tasted especially good despite lacking onions.
-I asked for second and thirds.
+I asked for seconds and thirds.
 My brothers continued eating it.
 Until I blurted, “The liver came out really good today!”
 My mother gave me a pained stare.
 And my brothers yelled, “Yuck, I hate liver!’
 And they all stopped eating.
 My mother yelled at me because my brothers would have kept eating if they still believed they were eating whale.

 I guess sometimes you’re better off not knowing what you’re eating.